This is the medical plan for all racing activities while at Seven Springs Mountain Resort.

 - All of the patrol dispatch locations and the clinic have “trauma sleds” fully equipped with oxygen and AED’s.

-- A Stop the Bleed kit is located in the start hut, finish hut, and gatekeeper bags.
+- Stop the Bleed kits are located in the start hut, finish hut, and gatekeeper bags.

 - Any dispatch from the clinic can use snowmobile to access the injury site.

 - Somerset Ambulance (ALS Ambulance Service) is stationed at the clinic as well, with a state certified paramedic & EMT.